9. Database access

 MySqlDataReader |

-The program uses the connection string named dbArticlesMySql5 in the [App.config] file.
-Running the program produces the following results:
+The program uses the connection string named dbArticlesMySql5 in file [App.config].
+Execution gives the following results:

 The architecture used will be as follows: